BLOG

 Corn removes significant amounts of boron from the soil each year.
 The first signs of boron deficiency include irregular distribution of kernels and a general reduction in growth.
 This is due to poorly developed tassels and silks.
 Tassels are needed to pollinate the corn silks.
 Each silk is attached to one kernel of corn.
 When silks are not pollinated they will not produce a kernel.

 We are committed to ensuring that agronomists and growers are confident in the amount of boron their corn crops need.
 We have a long history of field research in partnership with universities and other academic institutions.
-Overall, we have found that boron fertilization plays a critical role in high yield situations.
+Overall, we have found that boron fertilization plays a critical role in improving corn yield.
 Including boron in your fertilizer formula can increase yields from 9 to 37 bushels of corn per acre.
 We always recommend tissue and soil tests before application.

 U.S. Borax field trials: Corn

-U.S. Borax offers a wide range of products to meet your specific needs.
+U.S. Borax offers a wide range of products to meet your corn fertilizer requirements.

 Boron can be applied in a dry blended fertilizer, broadcast before planting, using Granubor®.
 In liquid suspensions, Boron may be applied before planting, banded at planting, or side dressed, using Fertibor® in suspension.
 Boron in liquid fertilizers may be broadcast before planting, banded at planting, side dressed, or fertigated, using Solubor®.
 Boron for high-yield, irrigated corn may be applied most conveniently through the irrigation system as Solubor four to six weeks after emergence in two applications up to one pound each.